AgrDataSci/ClimMobTools/examples/analysis_climmob_PLmodels.md

 Model with covariates
 ---------------------

 And then, we fit a model with covariates.
-But first, let's get some covariates using the related temperature data `breadwheat_modis`, which contains the MODIS data (day and night temperatur) for all plots in `breadwheat` data from the planting date until the end of the the experiment.
+But first, let's get some covariates using the related temperature data `breadwheat_modis`, which contains the MODIS data (day and night temperature) for all plots in `breadwheat` data from the planting date until the end of the experiment.
 We use the function `gosset::temperature` to get the heat stress indices.
 An explanation about each index is found in `help(temperature)`.

 ``` r
 data("breadwheat_modis", package = "gosset")